blessdog/Chat_delete/README.md

 # Chatapp
 Social network app using React, Typescript, MongoDB, Redis, Queues, AWS, Terraform, CircleCI &amp; more

 Transforming what initially appeared to be a straightforward concept into a fully-fledged application has proven to be a more complex and rigorous journey than anticipated.
-This project is currently a work in progress, and I aim to have it completed by the end of the summer.
+This project is currently a work in progress.
 Below is a non-exhaustive list of the technology stack that I will be utilizing to bring this project to fruition.

 What Technology i'm using.